 Notably, the City of Long Beach announced that there were 23 homicides in Long Beach in 2014.
 At the time, this was the lowest number of killings in the city since 1968.
 Why dull the sparkle of civic pride by acknowledging one more murder?
 It wouldn’t do anything to “bring back” my sister.
 What has been done can’t be undone, people remind me.
 Let her rest in peace, they say, as if my sister is the person most vexed by my ongoing concern.
 She’s in a better place now, people assert, as if her death was a huge favor to her.

-I honestly disagree.
-I believe that she was murdered.
-I believe that the crime was covered up twice—by her killer, and by the police—and whitewashed all the way up the chain of command.
-Somewhere in all of this, there’s a true story that she would want you to know.
+No, she was murdered.
+I believe that her murder was covered up twice—by her killer, and by the police—and whitewashed all the way up the chain of command.
+Obscured by this fog of lies is a true story that Dana would want you to know.

 Next: Massive head injuries